Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 This will build the collector distro, and place the built binary into the `bin` directory of your local copy of the repository.

-**NOTE:** When using an M1 mac, the `make build` command will build the `arm64` binary, which will not be able to run as a container on a `kind` cluster.
+**NOTE:** When using an ARM-based Mac, the `make build` command will build the `arm64` binary, which will not be able to run as a container on a `kind` cluster.
-For now, as workaround you will need to use the `make build-all` command to build all binaries and then copy the `linux_amd64` binary from the `dist` directory into `bin` under the name `dynatrace-otel-collector`.
+For now, as a workaround you will need to use the `make build-all` command to build all binaries and then copy the `linux_amd64` binary from the `dist` directory into `bin` under the name `dynatrace-otel-collector`.

 ### Build the container